 Night guard for kids

 Children's mouth guards for grinding teeth are worn at night to protect teeth from damage caused by jaw clenching or tooth grinding.
 Teeth grinding is not all that uncommon in children.
-Just like with adults, it is usually done unconsciously while your child sleeps.
+Just like with adults, it is usually done unconsciously while your child sleeps, ad it is associated with psychological factors such as stress or anxiety.

 Some teeth grinding won't necessarily be a problem because children might actually grow out of it by the time they reach adolescence.
 However, severe teeth grinding that isn't relieved by simple lifestyle changes should be addressed with your pediatric dentist.
 If not, children could damage their permanent teeth.